Adiabatic freezing of long-range quantum correlations in spin chains: Introduction

-Methods to create long-range entanglement have attracted a lot of attention due to their importance in several protocols in quantum information science \cite{swap, repeat, local, grudka,venuti,zan, new, ilu1, bose}.
+Methods to create long-range entanglement have attracted a lot of attention due to their importance in several protocols in QIC \cite{swap,repeat,local,grudka,venuti,ilu1,bose,referee}.
 Such investigations led to the discovery of processes like entanglement swapping \cite{swap} and repeaters \cite{repeat}, and concepts like localizable entanglement \cite{local}.
-In the last decade, there have been several instances where quantum correlation measures such as quantum discord are claimed to be important \cite{qcor,comp,comp1,comp2,qpt,mb,epl,qbio,qmet,qmet1}.
+In the last decade, there have been several instances where quantum correlation measures such as QD were claimed to be important \cite{qcor,comp,comp1,comp2,qpt,mb,epl,qbio,qmet,qmet1}.
 For example, it provides an interesting perspective on the dynamics of open quantum systems \cite{open1}, where entanglement is fragile.
-In quantum systems subject to noisy environments, for both Markovian and non-Markovian evolution, quantum discord is more robust than entanglement \cite{robust}.
-Further, for certain disspative processes, entanglement is known to vanish in finite evolution times, a phenomena known as entanglement sudden death (ESD) \cite{esd}, while quantum discord remains finite.
-Interestingly, for certain types of quantum states under dephasing, quantum discord exhibits a qualitatively different robustness.
-It remains \emph{frozen} for finite evolution times \cite{manis,expt}, even though entanglement suffers sudden death.
-In recent times, a lot of research has been undertaken to charcterize and develop the phenomena of freezing of quantum correlations \cite{freezing, sarandy, titas}.
+In quantum systems subject to noisy environments, for both Markovian and non-Markovian evolution, QD is more robust than entanglement \cite{robust,esd}.
+Interestingly, for certain types of quantum states under dephasing, QD exhibits a qualitatively different robustness.
+It remains \emph{frozen} for finite evolution times \cite{manis}, even though entanglement suffers sudden death.
+In recent times, a significant amount of research has been undertaken to characterize the {phenomena of freezing of quantum correlations \cite{expt,freezing, titas}, including entanglement \cite{freeze-ent}}.